 He is survived by his mother, Loula Manolis, his brother, Greg Manolis (both of Duluth, MN), his daughter, Ashley Sawicki (of Tracy, MN), his aunt and godmother, Helene Georgalan (of Madison, WI), six cousins, two grandchildren, two god sisters, a goddaughter, and an abundance of dear friends.

 Visitation on Sunday, February 16th, from 5-7 p.m. with 7 p.m.
 Trisagion Memorial Service at Dougherty Funeral Home.
 11 a.m. funeral service Monday, February 17th, at Twelve Holy Apostles Greek Orthodox Church.
 The traditional Makaria memorial luncheon will be served directly after the service, followed by the burial at Forest Hill Cemetery.

 In lieu of flowers, contributions are to be kindly made out to Twelve Holy Apostles Greek Orthodox Church with the memo: Chris Manolis Memorial Fund.

 Known as “Kitcho” to those that knew and loved him, he’ll remain forever in our minds and hearts.

-To send flowers to Christo (Chris) Peter Manolis' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Christo (Chris) Peter Manolis, please visit our floral store.